 Another thing that needs to be kept in mind before opting for a cryptocurrency wallet is the kind of safety features that it offers.
 You need to check out the way it stores the private keys and the amount of control you have over them.
 Moreover, you also need to check if your wallet allows you to set up security features such as 2 Factor Authentication, etc. Another way to find out if a wallet is safe is by looking into how long it has been around.
 Wallets which have been around for multiple years without any major incidents are usually considered safer.

 The kind of transactions you make also matter a lot.
 If you are someone who uses cryptocurrencies for day-to-day transactions - you might require a different kind of wallet (a mobile wallet) compared to someone who wants to invest large sums of money and keep it secure for months - or even years (a hardware wallet).
 If you are an active trader, you might want to make use of an exchange based wallet for easy access to your funds at all times.

 Now that you know what cryptocurrency wallets are and how to choose a wallet, let us take a look at some of the best cryptocurrency wallets of recent times:

 Ledger is a company which is known for making some of the best hardware wallets ever.
 The Ledger Nano in particular, has been one of their most popular wallets - and has gained appreciation from millions of users.
 The wallet comes with a small screen on top which shows you various bits of information.
 It supports multiple currencies and is highly secure.

 The wallet is basically a USB device which is quite inexpensive and offers support for various third party applications as well.
 It is easy to use and physically, quite durable too.
-You can either buy Ledger Nano S from their official site or Amazon.
+You can either buy Ledger Nano S from their official site.